 Gen Z, the generation born between the mid-1990s and early 2010s, is reshaping the world in ways that extend far beyond social media trends and cultural shifts.
 Their preferences, values, and behaviors are increasingly influencing how cities design and operate public transportation systems.
-As the largest and most tech-savvy generation in history, Gen Z’s relationship with public transit is both a challenge and an opportunity for urban planners, transit agencies, and communities.
-This blog post explores the unique dynamics of Gen Z’s engagement with public transportation, the hurdles they face, and the innovative solutions that could redefine the future of mobility.
+As the largest and most tech-savvy generation in history, Gen Z's relationship with public transit is both a challenge and an opportunity for urban planners, transit agencies, and communities.
+According to Federal Transit Administration National Transit Database data through 2025, Gen Z (ages 18-35) represents approximately 45% of all transit riders nationally, up from 41% in 2019.
+The 18-40 age demographic shows the strongest post-COVID ridership recovery, reaching 92% of pre-COVID levels by Q4 2024 (FTA NTD data).
+This blog post explores the unique dynamics of Gen Z's engagement with public transportation, the hurdles they face, and the innovative solutions that could redefine the future of mobility based on 2026 ridership data.

 The Gen Z Perspective: A Generation Redefining Mobility